fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> (Related to this, could you do an episode on proper error handling?
+Would appreciate it; I read a lot about this right now and there are many different opinions from senior people.
+Some say throw, some say never throw.
+Some say use Either monads.
+Some say always return undefined or null.
+Some say do all of these depending on context.
+Etc...
+I would love some rules and best practices. 🙃)

 > Can you make a video about loading fonts?

 > Can you make a video about using Microdata?